noahbjohnson/dsm-exposed/README.md

 ## Affiliation and Bias

-This project is not endorsed by and candidate or comittee.
+This project is not endorsed by and candidate or committee.

 A good faith effort by all project contributors is made to present information fairly, while not sacrificing context.